Medisolv Blog STEMI: The First eCQM for the OQR Program

 There are no Numerator Exclusions or Denominator Exceptions for this measure.
 Your performance rate is then calculated using these populations.
 The higher your score the better.

-Setting up the STEMI workflow
+Setting Up the STEMI Workflow

 Once you’ve pulled apart the specification the next step is to do a current state analysis of where these items are being captured in your current EHR set up.
 I find that a workflow graphic like the one I’ve provided below is helpful as you do this process.